DataDog/documentation/content/en/service_management/workflows/private_actions.md

 ## Prerequisites

 The private action runner requires a Linux host that is able to reach any internal services you want to call from an action or app.

 To use App Builder with private actions, you must be able to point a hostname to the private action runner container.
 This hostname must be resolvable by your App users.
 App Builder calls the hostname using HTTPS, so you must bring your own SSL termination.

-In addition, the host has the following requirements:
+In addition, the host must have the following:
 - 2GB of RAM
 - Docker (with Docker Compose if that is your preference)